 "Risk factors for repeat pregnancy terminations include teenage pregnancy, social deprivation, two or more previous live births or miscarriages at the time of the initial termination, and the use of posttermination contraception with implants and "...

-Read this information carefully before taking Mifeprex* and misoprostol.
+Read this information carefully before taking Mifeprex and misoprostol.
 It will help you understand how the treatment works.
-This MEDICATION GUIDE does not take the place of talking with your health care provider (provider).
+This Medication Guide does not take the place of talking with your healthcare provider.

 What is Mifeprex?

 Mifeprex is used in a regimen with another prescription medicine called misoprostol, to end an early pregnancy.
 Early pregnancy means it is 70 days (10 weeks) or less since your last menstrual period began.
 Mifeprex is not approved for ending pregnancies that are further along.
 Mifeprex blocks a hormone needed for your pregnancy to continue.
 When you use Mifeprex on Day 1, you also need to take another medicine called misoprostol 24 to 48 hours after you take Mifeprex, to cause the pregnancy to be passed from your uterus.